njam/cargomedia-website/_posts/2014-04-07-openx-revive-migration.markdown

 [php team](https://bugs.php.net/bug.php?id=65367) and [revive team](http://www.revive-adserver.com/blog/whats-new-in-revive-adserver-v3-0-0/).
 The only solution is to update PHP but in our case the problem is that we use default sources for our Debian Wheezy (in puppet).
 It installs PHP 5.4.4 by default (state for date of this post).
 On this point it is worth to mention that plugins problems during upgrade (described above) are strongly related to PHP bug!
-As result of this issue some of mysql tables are not created!
+As result of this issue some of mysql tables are not created (`ox_data_bkt_a` and similar)!

 #### Reinstallation
-We have prepared small [update](https://github.com/cargomedia/puppet-packages/pull/560) for our puppet revive module which allows to install additional
+We have prepared small [update](https://github.com/cargomedia/puppet-packages/pull/560) for `puppet revive module` which allows to install additional
 [sources](https://github.com/cargomedia/puppet-packages/blob/master/modules/apt/manifests/source/dotdeb.pp) for apt-get package manager.

 What have to be done: